naturalis/evobio2/README.md

 - Mac users can use the archive utility (present by default)

 ## Homebrew -->  *Mac only*
 [Homebrew](https://brew.sh/) is a package manager for Mac.
-It simplifies the process of installing, managing and removing software (and dependencies) on macOS.
+It simplifies the process of installing, managing (updating) and removing software on macOS.

-***Installing Homebrew is optional and might cause issues on older systems like OSX.***
+***Installing Homebrew is optional and might cause issues on outdated systems like OSX.***
+All applications usded during this course can be installed **without** Homebrew.

-On more recent systems (tested on 12.7.1 with Intel and 14.6.1 with ARM), it is a solid and reliable way to manage packages and dependencies and we recommend it as a best practice.
-Therefore these instructions will always provide the Homebrew command first (given that the packages are available there) and any alternatives thereafter.
+If you are in the possession of a more recent system (tested on 12.7.1 with Intel and 14.6.1 with ARM) using a package manager is definitely advisable, because it is robust and secure way to manage and update packages, while automatically handling the complexities of dependency resolution for you.
+Even thought the available Homebrew formulae for this course are limited to Java and MrBayes we consider the usage of a package manager as a best practice.
+Therefore, when available, we will provide the Homebrew command first and alternative ways of installation thereafter.

 To install Homebrew, open a terminal window and run:
 <pre><code>/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"</code></pre>